severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

   safe-house.
 - for many of these children, the hope is to reach the UK.
 They face a long and difficult asylum seeking process.
-- critical parts of this process rely on the story of their life and journey that the children will recount.
-Critically, the story has to be perceived as *genuine* -- it is otherwise often dismissed by border enforcement forces as being fake (e.g. "you are only parroting what the smuggler told you to say!")
+- critical parts of this process rely on the children being able to recount the story of their life and journey to date.
+Critically, the story has to be perceived as
+  *genuine* -- it is otherwise often dismissed by border enforcement forces as being fake (e.g. "you are only parroting what the smuggler told you to say!")
 - proving that their story is genuine is incredibly difficult for these
-  children: not only they might have very little -- if any -- physical evidences of their journey (typically, only pictures on their smartphones -- when the smartphones themselves are not destroyed or confiscated by intermediaries or police forces), but also the children lack the skills required to tell a story.
-They typically originate from small rural communities, and they have had very limited need (and opportunity) to tell someone else the story of their daily lives in a rich and detailed manner -- something that is however expected from them when seeking asylum.
+  children: they might have very little -- if any -- physical evidence of their journey (typically, only pictures on their smartphones -- with smartphones often being destroyed or confiscated by intermediaries or police forces), but also the children lack the skills required to tell a story.
+They typically originate from small rural communities, and have had very limited need (or opportunity) to tell someone else the story of their daily lives in the rich and detailed manner expected from them when seeking asylum.
 - asylum seekers are requested to tell their story multiple times on their pathway to asylum.
 They will have to recount over and over again the same, often traumatic, journey.
-Compounded with stress and exhaustion, this often lead to small inconsistencies in the narration, that might be picked up to dismiss the whole case.
-In these situations, the balance of powers is gravely titled in favour of the law enforcement agencies, with little options for the children to appeal.
+Compounded with stress and exhaustion, this often leads to small inconsistencies in the narration, that might be picked up to dismiss the whole case.
+In these situations, the balance of powers is gravely tilted in favour of the law enforcement agencies, with little options for the children to appeal.
-- the Refugee Convention is about assessing vulnerability of children if they were to return to their home country.
-As such most of the interviews while requesting asylum are about assessing/measuring weaknesses/vulnerabilities of children, instead of their strength/resilience while they travelled the world.
-  This creates an additional trauma, compounded by the need to explain multiple times these weaknesses over the course of the asylum seeking process.
+- obtaining the refugee status is strongly linked to whether the child is at risk were he/she to return to their home country.
+Therefore, whilst requesting asylum, children will be assessed for weakness and vulnerability (rather than the strength/resilience they have shown on their journey).
+This process creates additional trauma evoked from needing to re-tell and justify their vulnerabilities and resultant need for asylum.

 ### What changes do you expect to see as result of your proposed work?